ZhimingZhou/zhimingzhou.github.io/README.md

     - Other typical usages include: image (or any other data) synthesis, forcing the output distribution to a given distribution (like GANs for super-resolution and transferring).
 GANs can also be used for conditional diverse outputs, which is just like image synthesis, but being conditional, and the diversity comes from the freedom of the unconditioned parts.

     - I think any GANs should has a 's' at the tail, because the *networks* in *adversarial neural networks* means G and D. Hence need the 's'.
 I believe this is also why Ian Goodfellow adds the 's'.
 I was also confused for a long time whether I should add the 's'.
-But now, I believe there should have a 's', always.
+But now, I believe there should be a 's', always.

     - GANs has both a PLURAL sense and a SINGULAR sense, and they share the SAME form, i.e., "GANs".

       - When terming as a concept, we should use SINGULAR sense;
-      - When refering to a specific GANs, like WGANs, we should also use the SINGULAR sense;
+      - When referring to a specific GANs, like WGANs, we should also use the SINGULAR sense;
-      - But when referting to a class / set / type of GANs, we should use the PLURAL sense.
+      - But when referring to a class / set / type of GANs, we should use the PLURAL sense.

     - For the possessive, we can use "the xxx of GANs" or "GANs' xxx", e.g., the convergence of GANs, GANs' training.

-      - Sometime, it might be more nature to directly use "GANs xxx", e.g., GANs objective.
+      - Sometimes, it might be more natural to directly use "GANs xxx", e.g., GANs objective.

   - GANs summary / review: